 Evelyn Williams Drawing Award of £10,000, a biennial award to support a selected artist with an established track record to develop a solo exhibition for Hastings Contemporary.

 The Trinity Buoy Wharf Drawing Prize 2023 exhibition will open to the public at Trinity Buoy Wharf, London E14 0JY daily from Friday 29 September to Sunday 15 October 2023 before touring to venues across the UK.
 A fully illustrated publication, education pack and public engagement programme will accompany the exhibition and tour.
-Opening hours at Trinity Buoy Wharf will be from 11am to 5pm 29 September to 14 October and 11am to 2pm on Sunday 15 October.
+Opening hours at Trinity Buoy Wharf will be open 11am to 6pm from 29 September to 14 October and 11am to 2pm on Sunday 15 October.

 The Trinity Buoy Wharf Drawing Prize has an established reputation as the UK’s most important annual open exhibition for drawing.
 Founded in 1994 by artist and Professor, Anita Taylor, Dean of Duncan of Jordanstone College of Art and Design, University of Dundee, the annual Trinity Buoy Wharf Drawing Prize celebrates talent and excellence in current drawing practice.
 The exhibition provides an important platform for artists, designers, makers and other drawing practitioners as a catalyst within their careers, and champions the role, breadth, and value of drawing in creative practice today.
 The Trinity Buoy Wharf Drawing Prize is supported by the Trinity Buoy Wharf Trust, and 2023 marks the 6th year of their generous support for the annual open exhibition.